 Distribution of insurance through banks is a fairly new phenomenon in Kenya.
 Also known as Bancassurance, the distribution of insurance via banks is touted as one of the ways of increasing insurance penetration in Kenya.

-Banks just love to sell insurance products as an add-on to existing banking products.
-Examples include mortgage life protection in case you die before you pay off your loan, credit card insurance and other forms of loan insurance.
-But, in addition to these traditional credit life products, banks have now invaded the personal insurance space (motor, health, life, accident etc) and are now even distributing commercial insurance.
+For a few years now, banks have been cross-selling credit life insurance products to existing banking customers.
+Examples include; Mortgage Life Protection in case you die or become permanently disabled before you pay off your loan, Credit Card Insurance and, other forms of insurance linked to bank accounts such as Retrenchment Cover.
+But, in addition to these traditional credit life products, banks have now invaded the personal insurance space, for example, motor, health, life, accident etc and, are now even distributing commercial insurance.

-This has largely been as a result of the highly competitive nature of the Kenyan banking industry which has seen traditional interest income shrink.
+This has largely been as a result of the highly competitive nature of the Kenyan banking industry which has forced them to grow their revenue base from non-traditional revenue streams.
 Legislation to cap interest rates has also forced banks to seek alternative non-funded income (NFI) sources such as insurance commissions to grow their revenues.

-By leveraging their huge customer databases, banks don’t have to work too hard to acquire insurance leads and consider revenue from insurance commissions, low hanging fruit.
+By leveraging their huge customer databases, banks don’t have to work too hard to acquire insurance leads.
+Revenue from insurance commissions is considered low hanging fruit.

 But, what does this mean for you as an insurance consumer?

-While marketing insurance products on behalf of underwriters, Kenyan banks typically claim that they have negotiated superior insurance products only accessible to the insuring public via their branches.
-Some banks will even tell customers that insurance companies pay claims faster when they go purchase policies through their banking network.
+While marketing insurance products on behalf of underwriters, Kenyan banks typically make the claim that they have negotiated superior insurance products with underwriters and that these are only accessible to the insuring public via their branches.
+Some banks even go as far as claiming that insurance companies pay claims faster when they are dealing with the bank.

 But, is this really the case?
 The answer is an emphatic, no.